Near Pine Bluff in Laramie County, Wyoming — The American West (Mountains)

 Location.
 41° 10.461′ N, 104° 4.505′ W. Marker is near Pine Bluff, Wyoming, in Laramie County.
 Marker is at the intersection of Parson Street and Interstate 80, in the median on Parson Street.
 Touch for map.
 Marker is at or near this postal address: 701 Parson Street, Pine Bluffs WY 82082, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 12 miles of this marker, measured as the crow flies.
 Old Texas Trail (approx. 0.6 miles away); Corner Common to Nebraska and Wyoming on the Colorado State Boundary (approx. 12 miles away in Colorado).

 More about this marker.
 This marker is located in the Pine Bluff Roadside Rest off of Interstate 80.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 3, 2014, by Barry Swackhamer of San Jose, California.
-This page has been viewed 369 times since then.
-Photos: 1, 2. submitted on September 3, 2014, by Barry Swackhamer of San Jose, California. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on September 3, 2014, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 398 times since then and 8 times this year.
+Photos: 1, 2. submitted on September 3, 2014, by Barry Swackhamer of Brentwood, California. • Andrew Ruppenstein was the editor who published this page.